Real-Time Neural Video Compression with Unified Intra and Inter Coding: Experiments

-Moreover, our model demonstrates a more stable rate and quality control, and recovers more quickly to higher quality after scene changes, as shown in Figure \ref{fig:kimono}.
-We tested on the \textit{kimono} sequence, which contains scene cuts, and observed that our model regains quality faster compared to DCVC-RT, indicating its stronger capability in handling scenes with abrupt content changes.
+Moreover, our model exhibits more stable bitrate and quality fluctuations, and recovers more rapidly to higher quality after scene changes, as shown in Figure \ref{fig:kimono}.
+Evaluated on the kimono sequence, which contains explicit scene cuts, our model restores quality noticeably faster than DCVC-RT, demonstrating a stronger ability to cope with abrupt content transitions.
 Moreover, our approach maintains consistently high quality without requiring refresh operations and remains unaffected by error propagation.
 Moreover, while sustaining higher quality, our method achieves better bitrate savings, and the peak bitrate has also been reduced.
-Additional sequence results are provided in the Appendix.
+Detailed results for more sequences are provided in the supplementary material.

 In Figure \ref{fig:rdintra}, we compare the intra-coding performance of our model with that of DCVC-RT.
 It can be observed that the intra-frame compression ability of our model is significantly better than that of DCVC-RT’s P-frame model, and is only slightly worse than DCVC-RT’s high-complexity I-frame model.
-This experiment suggests that intra- and inter-frame coding can be effectively unified within a single model.
-Our model opens up possibilities for further exploration of unified NVC architectures.
+This experiment suggests that our UI$^2$C’s intrinsic intra-coding capacity is markedly superior to that of DCVC-RT’s P-frame model, allowing it to handle previously unseen scenes more effectively.